postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-execution-order.md

 5. **Namespace Fabrics**.

 5. **Type Fabrics**.
 Note that type fabrics can provide advice.
-These advice are executed before any aspect.
+This advice is executed before any aspect.
 6. **Aspects**.
 See <xref:ordering-aspects>.